SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### Applying snapshot configuration to a device

-In order to apply a new snapshot, first navigate to a device and then click on "Configuration".
-Under "Configuration snapshot", you can select a configuration repository entry to use from the drop down menu.
-When the entry is selected, click on "Put new snapshot to device".
+In order to apply a new snapshot, navigate to a device and then click on "Configuration".
+Under "Configuration snapshot", you can select a configuration repository entry to use from the drop-down menu.
+When the entry file is selected, click on "Put new snapshot to device".

 ![Apply new snapshot to a device](/guides/users-guide/addsnap.png)

 ### Applying a snapshot configuration from one device to another device

-To apply snapshot configuration from one device to another device:

-- Navigate to the configuration tab of the device that already has your desired configuration.
+- Navigate to the configuration tab of the device which has your desired configuration.
 - Retrieve the current snapshot from the device by clicking on "Get new snapshot from device".
 - Navigate to the configuration tab of the other device, select the new snapshot from the drop down menu and click on "Put new snapshot to device".